yosebyte/x/README.md

 #### Key Certificate Details

 The generated certificate:
-- Uses a 2048-bit RSA key
+- Uses ECDSA keys with P256 curve
-- Is valid for 365 days from creation
+- Is valid 1 year from creation
 - Includes the provided organization name
 - Has appropriate key usages for server authentication